tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 If, however, _yass, puhleaseee!_ -- I recommend You read [Designing a Utopian layout grid](https://utopia.fyi/blog/designing-a-utopian-layout-grid/).
 There's diagrams there and a step-by-step guide and You'll get a glimpse of the messiness that awaits You down this path.

-Speaking of messiness, You'll also get acquainted with the Utopia Figma plugin earlier than the other folks.
-Some instructions down the line might be old news for You, sorry.

--   Run the 'Utopia / Fluid type + space calculator'-plugin in Figma.
-In the UI that pops up, adjust the grid _to your needs_.
-Don't worry about the other stuff, You'll deal with it later.
-Press the big button.
-Wait for a bit.

-Now You're set up to

 ### Create a wireframe for `min`

 Your first goal is to **figure out the size of the the majority of text in your project.** This is called 'body text' in this guide.

--   **If You're not using a grid**, choose a width for your `min` state.
+-   **If You're not using a grid**, decide a width for your `min` state.
 To help You with this, see the section "1.
 Choose @min viewport width" in [Designing a utopian layout grid](https://utopia.fyi/blog/designing-a-utopian-layout-grid/).

 -   **If You _are_ using a grid**, the issue is now how to fit the grid into the frame -- do you stretch one or the other, or leave it kind of overlapping or what?
 There is a simple solution proposed in the grid guide mentioned earlier: make your `min` frame the width of the generated `min` grid.
+Do it.
 It won't be exactly your official `min` width, but it should be close to it.
-Nobody will ever know. buaha!
+Nobody will ever know. buahahahaa!
+Then try to calm down and apply the grid style to the frame.

-*   In Figma, create a frame with that width.
-You might choose a device from Figma's list with a width that's close, then scale it proportionally to the exact number (e.g. by holding `shift` while scaling).
+-   In Figma, create a frame with your chosen width.
+To make a frame the approximate size of a screen, You might choose a device from Figma's list (press `f`) with a width that's close, then scale it proportionally to the exact number (e.g. by holding `shift` while scaling).

-*   Design stuff until You get a sense for a workable `font size`.
+-   Design stuff until You get a sense for a workable `font size`.

+Now You should have a piece of body text in your wireframe sized in a way where You're like _"I can work with this"_.

-_Workable_ -- not perfect.
-Don't put too much pressure on yourself to 'get it right' at this point, whatever that means in design.
-You'll be remaking (or modifying) this wireframe using the Utopia system as You follow this guide.
+Don't put too much pressure on yourself to 'get it right' at this point, whatever that means in this kind of design.
+You'll be remaking or at least modifying this wireframe using the Utopia system as You go along.
 You can change your `font size` at any point.

 ### Give your body text a Utopia style

--   Run the 'Utopia / Fluid type + space calculator' plugin in Figma.

--   In the UI that pops up, put in your `widths` and your `font sizes`.
+-   Run the 'Utopia / Fluid type + space calculator' plugin again, this time plugging in your chosen `width` and `font size`.
+Or, if You've worked out `max` in parallel, both your `widths` and `font sizes`.

--   Look at the generated frames.
-If some of it looks blank, try making the grid visible with `shift + g`.

-Apply the appropiate style to the body text in your wireframe: `U/Type/Min/Prose/Step 0`.
+-   Apply the appropiate generated style to the body text in your wireframe: `U/Type/Min/Prose/Step 0`.

 Now, whenever you rerun the plugin with a different `font size`, your body text will update automatically!

-Aside:
-The plugin also generates a palette in a bolder font weight.
-I took this as an invitation and modified some of the font-weights for my purposes.-- A system is, like, just the beginning, man.
-I haven't seen this phenomenon talked about anywhere else in the Utopia ecosystem.

 ### Create a `type scale`